arvigeus/AZ-204/Learning Path/API Management.md

 #### Subscriptions and Keys

-A subscription key is a unique auto-generated key that can be passed through in the headers of the client request or as a query string parameter.
+A subscription key is a unique autogenerated key that can be passed through in the headers of the client request or as a query string parameter.
 The key is directly related to a subscription, which can be scoped to different areas.
 Subscriptions give you granular control over permissions and policies.

 The three main subscription scopes are: